COVID-19 Protocols: Exposed to Someone Positive

 • Up to date means you have received all of your COVID-19 vaccines and boosters.

-I have my COVID-19 vaccines or have had COVID-19 in the past 90 days.
+If you have your COVID-19 vaccines or have had COVID-19 in the past 90 days:

 You do not need to isolate.